fight to save

 A photo of Hill Street Baptist Church year 1899 in the old Gainsboro neighborhood on McDowell and Peach Road, NW in Roanoke, Virginia.

 The Roanoke Urban Renewal project programs of the 1960's and 1970's displaced many African American families and businesses in the neighborhood and changed the overall urban fabric and character of the Gainsboro area.
 Rev. R.R.
 Wilkinson gained support from the black community to fight Urban Renewal.
-On behalf of the Gainesboro community, he pleaded with Roanoke City Council to end the Urban Renewal project immediately.
+On behalf of the Gainsboro community, he pleaded with Roanoke City Council to end the Urban Renewal project immediately.
 However, some political black leaders in Roanoke thought Urban Renewal was a positive step forward in the right direction.
 They thought that Urban Renewal would bring in more jobs and money into the black community.
 Therefore, both black and white politicians in Roanoke government did not back Rev. R.R.
 Wilkinson or those in the Gainsboro community who did not agree with Urban Renewal.
 Another barrier against the Gainsboro community was that the wheels of Urban Renewal had already been set in motion since 1955 by white businessmen and members of Roanoke City Council.
 By the late 1970's the Roanoke Urban Renewal project demolished 1,600 black homes, 200 black businesses and 24 churches.
-Even the black cemetery was destroyed while bodies were uprooted for the construction of I-581.
-Today, Interstate 581, the Roanoke Civic Center and nearby motels and businesses now stands in place of where a thriving black neighborhood once stood.
+In the 1960's Roanoke's historic African American cemetery called Old Lick cemetery was destroyed.
+Over 900 bodies were uprooted, put in boxes, and dumped into a mass grave down the road in order to complete the construction of Interstate 581.
+Today, I-581, the Roanoke Civic Center and nearby motels and businesses now stands in place of where a thriving black neighborhood once stood.
 Nevertheless, Rev. R.R.
 Wilkinson continued to fight Urban Renewal.

 Rev. R.R.
 Wilkinson chastised Mayor Noel Taylor in several meetings in the Mayor's office over his support of Urban Renewal and over the planned bulldozing of Hill Street Baptist Church.
 Rev. Wilkinson even threaten Mayor Taylor that he will use his influence in the Gainesboro community to convince every single black voter not to vote for him in the next election, if he did not put a stop to the bulldozing of Hill Street.
 Mayor Taylor told Rev. Wilkinson that the decision was out of his hands.
 Eventually, Hill Street Baptist Church was demolished.
 Several weeks later, however, Mayor Noel Taylor, the Rev. R.R.
 Wilkinson and several members of Roanoke City Council put their differences aside and all came to an agreement on building a new Hill Street.
 Because of the Rev. R.R.
-Wilkinson's negotiation skills and extreme persistence, it was agreed between all parties involved that Roanoke Redevelopment would build a brand-new Hill Street Baptist Church in the original location of the old Hill Street in the reconstructed Gainesboro neighborhood of Roanoke, Virginia.
+Wilkinson's negotiation skills and extreme persistence, it was agreed between all parties involved that Roanoke Redevelopment would build a brand-new Hill Street Baptist Church in the original location of the old Hill Street in the reconstructed Gainsboro neighborhood of Roanoke, Virginia.
+Rev. R.R.
+Wilkinson also made sure that several black family's homes that were tore down during Urban Renewal were being rebuilt in Gainsboro too.

 a new hill street